The 599 open top bus driving round a corner. There is a grey slate house in the background, and green trees and bushes on either side of the road.

 Wasdale shuttlebus

-A free bus is running from 25 May - 15 September 2024 on Saturdays, Sundays and Bank Holidays.
+A free bus will be running again this year.
 Wasdale can get very busy and parking is limited, so why not leave your car and hop on the shuttlebus.
-More information and timetables can be found on our Wasdale shuttlebus page.
+More information and timetables can be found on our page Wasdale shuttlebus.

 Cockermouth to Buttermere shuttlebus